 - Meanwhile, combine the chickpea flour, turmeric (if using), and 2 cups of cold water.
 Whisk until smooth.

 - If you are using an electric stove, turn off the heat and continue stirring vigorously for five minutes.
 If you are using a gas stove, turn the heat to the lowest setting possible.
 The mixture will turn from matte to glossy and will become super thick.
-If you are using a gas stove OR it does not seem to get thick within a couple minutes, turn up the heat to medium-low.
+If it does not, increase the heat just a little to continue cooking and stirring until it does.

-- Eat cold, heated up, fried, or however you like!
+- Eat cold, heated up or however you like!
 Try them coated and fried like in these Burmese Tofu Crispy Dippers!
 Enjoy!